gellanyhassan0/gellanyhassan0/README.md

 - 👋 Hi, I’m Elgilany Hassan
 - 👀 I’m interested in refactoring python and bash projects intgrated with oop to enhance clean code world
-- 🌱 I’m currently learning python, machine learining, algo and cybersecurity programming
+- 🌱 I’m currently refactoring python, machine learining, algo and cybersecurity projects
 - 💞️ I’m looking to collaborate on python, machine learining, algo and cybersecurity programming
 - 📫 How to reach me gellanyhassan0@gmail.com